wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.8.2 =
+* Bug fix: Updated to solve a problem with the "YTPEnd" event that was not firing anymore.

 = 1.8.1 =
 * Major update: Updated to solve issue compatibilities with the latest 3.9 Wordpress release.